aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/decrypt-structure.md

 [Terminal Data](./structures.md#terminal-data)
 in the input record, plus the Legend.

+An error MUST be returned if any of the entries added to the encryption context in this step have the same key as any entry already in the encryption context.

 Then, this operation MUST create a [Required Encryption Context CMM](https://github.com/awslabs/private-aws-encryption-sdk-specification-staging/blob/dafny-verified/framework/required-encryption-context-cmm.md) with the following inputs:
 - This input [CMM](./ddb-table-encryption-config.md#cmm) as the underlying CMM.